data2health/architecting_attribution/README.md

 ## Alignment to program objectives
 This work helps to support and enhance a collaborative informatics community by fostering and promoting the development of an academic attribution and reimbursement framework for informatics products and processes.
 These processes could facilitate  the contribution to be used for academic promotion and recognition.

+## Want to work with us?
+Get involved
+**Please [go here](https://github.com/data2health/architecting_attribution/blob/master/engagement.md) to learn more about our needs, good first contributions, and more!
+We're excited to have you join us.**

 ## Contact person